Working with the Structure panel

 The Structure panel displays a structured tree view of the entire drawing content and enables you to easily work with it (filter, group and sort elements to easily select it and modify their properties).

-• BIM - Compositions displays a BIM entity-based structure.
+- BIM - Compositions: displays a BIM composition-based structure.

-• BIM - Profiles displays a BIM entity-based structure.
+- BIM - Profiles: displays a BIM profile-based structure.

-• BIM - Types displays a BIM entity-based structure.
+- BIM - Types: displays a BIM type-based structure.

 Common use cases